vogtb/spreadsheet/README.md

 ### SUM and SUMA should be different, and I'm pretty sure they're currently the same.
 And the same for MAX, MAXA, COUNT, COUNTA, etc. Look these over.

-### Date-Time issues
-Here are a couple of the issues with Dates and so on:
-* There seem to be a few issues where someone did something sloppy inside formulaJS, and timezones, daylight-savings, and leap years are being taken into account when they shouldn't be.
-For now I think I should just let it go.
-The resulting errors from these bugs aren't that bad.
-I'll mark them down, and investigate them individually.

 ### Protect against injection
 How do we protect against users injecting data that looks like `console.log(sensitive_data)` when we evaluate variables inside parser.js?
 If we ever want to impliment custom formulas, or even accept data in raw format, we need to guard